 Room in the Inn partners with local faith communities to provide shelter for up to 12 women.
 Each week, a different congregation opens its facilities to welcome the women as guests, offering a warm safe place for them as they work hard to move forward to permanent housing.
-The simple goal is to keep women without homes from sleeping on the street and risking their safety.
-The greater goal is to build caring, supportive relationships with them, one week at a time.
+The goal is to keep women without homes from sleeping on the street and risking their safety while building caring, supportive relationships with them, one week at a time.

 Who’s in it, and how does it work?